 Introduction

-When running a farm, a hay baler is essential equipment.
-There are two main types of hay balers on the market: round and square.
-Are you wondering which one to choose?
-Keep reading, and I will compare their features, working principles, performance, storage, and transportation to help you make the best choice!
+When running a farm, a hay baler is an essential piece of equipment.
+On the market, there are mainly two types of hay balers: round balers and square balers.
+Are you wondering which one is the better choice for your needs?
+Keep reading!
+I’ll compare the two from multiple angles—features, working principles, performance, economics, and applications—to help you make the most suitable decision for your farm!

 baler